mdiin/migrer/README.md

 # migrer

+*DEPRECATION NOTICE*: I recommend trying out [sqitch](https://sqitch.org) if you are able to use it.
+That approach works well, and implements the ideas I was going for here in a sane way.
+I still have a wishlist for sqitch, but it is smaller than the one I have for migrer.

 migrer is a simple and VCS-friendly utility for migrating databases in any JDBC-supported RDBMS.

 *Alpha software*: migrer is still to be considered alpha-quality software.
 I have yet to test it in a project myself.
 Because of this, I have yet to